ChristianEvans2017/ChristianEvans2017/README.md

 ### Under Construction: What's Currently in the Pipeline
 I've built numerous projects, many of which are in the Machine Learning arena; however, publishing my code is brand new to me.
 In the coming weeks, I will be posting repositories containing these projects.
 I want to ensure that when these repositories are posted, the files are arranged in such a way that they may be useful for others working on similar projects.
-Here are some projects that have already been posted or will be coming soon:
+In the meantime, if you'd like to see some of the code I've written or models I've built, please reach out!
+I'd  be happy to give you an early showcase!
+Here are some projects that have already been posted or will be coming soon to my profile:

 * A Perceptron Classifier - To showcase the humble, early days of my Machine Learning Journey
 * A Linear Regression Algorithm featuring Stochastic Gradient Descent (SGD)